AdobeDocs/journey-optimizer.nl-NL/help/using/campaigns/reporting-configuration.md

 >[!CONTEXTUALHELP]
 >id="ajo_admin_reporting_dataset"
 >title="Een gegevensset selecteren"
->abstract="U kunt alleen een gebeurtenistype-gegevensset selecteren die ten minste een van de ondersteunde veldgroepen moet bevatten: Application Details, Commerce Details, Web Details."
+>abstract="U kunt alleen een gebeurtenistype-gegevensset selecteren, die minstens een van de ondersteunde veldgroepen moet bevatten: Application Details, Commerce Details, Web Details."

 <!--The reporting data source configuration allows you to define a connection to a system in order to retrieve additional information that will be used in your reports.-->